Oct 29, 2020 Jambo

 An SRM is a centralized place to store all your stakeholder information, but having a space to store all your data is only half the story; how you use that information is equally important.

-Many options on the market today have comparable features (i.e. issues and commitments management, contact profiles, communication tracking, tasks, etc.), but few options on the market have critical elements like traceability.
+Many options on the market today have comparable features, such as issues and commitments management, contact profiles, communication tracking, tasks, etc., but a few possibilities have critical elements like traceability.

 What is traceability?

-Traceability is the ability for all your stakeholder information to link together to help you build a full understanding of your stakeholders and your engagement projects quickly.
+Traceability is the ability for all your stakeholder information to link together, helping you quickly build a full understanding of your stakeholders and engagement projects.

-For example, with some SRMs that have traceability, you can click on a stakeholder profile to access all previous engagement information, such as communications you’ve had with them, details of issues they were involved in, commitments you made to them or team tasks associated with them.
-Or if you find a commitment or a task, you can easily see the original communication where it was first created, or what the associated issues were from that engagement, etc.
+For example, with some SRMs that have traceability, you can click on a stakeholder profile to access all previous engagement information, such as communications you've had with them, details of issues they were involved in, commitments you made to them, or team tasks associated with them.
+Or you can find a commitment or a task.
+You can easily see the original communication where it was first created, the associated issuesom that engagement, etc.

-This ability for all your information to connect and tell a story is vital in stakeholder engagement as you need this information when running reports or when keeping your team informed.
+This ability for all your information to connect and tell a story is vital in stakeholder engagement.
+You need this information when running reports or keeping your team informed.
 This information also helps you decide what to do next in your stakeholder engagement plan and where to invest vital resources.

-Your SRM should be able to tell you exactly what you need to know when you need to know it, without having to dig.
+Your SRM should be able to tell you exactly what you need to know when you need it without having to dig.

-To learn about the 5 ways SRM traceability helps you see the big picture in stakeholder engagement, check out our blog!
+Check out our blog to learn about the 5 ways SRM traceability helps you see the big picture in stakeholder engagement!

 Solution:

-Look for a stakeholder relationship management software that has traceability.
-This is something that will be mentioned on their website, but you can also reach out and ask vendors directly.
+Look for stakeholder relationship management software that offers traceability.
+This will be mentioned on the vendor's website, but you can also ask vendors directly.

-Some inevitable challenges and difficulties arise when we change an old habit and adopt new tools; however, you can minimize these stakeholder management challenges by choosing an SRM that’s well-designed with a support team dedicated to your organization’s success.
+Some inevitable challenges and difficulties arise when we change an old habit and adopt new tools; however, you can minimize these stakeholder management challenges by choosing a well-designed SRM with a support team dedicated to the organization's success.

-To help you understand what kinds of questions you should consider when choosing an SRM, check out our free downloadable checklist for SRM software buyers.
+To help you understand what questions you should consider when choosing an SRM, check out our free downloadable checklist for SRM software buyers.

-Jambo is the fastest and easiest Stakeholder Relationship Management software on the market today.
-Created with input from private companies, governments, NGOs and engagement consultants, Jambo is a solution-focused software designed to meet your stakeholder engagement needs.
+Jambo is the fastest and easiest Stakeholder Relationship Management software today.
+It is solution-focused and designed to meet stakeholder engagement needs, created with input from private companies, governments, NGOs, and engagement consultants.

 To see how Jambo can help your organization streamline and simplify your stakeholder engagement efforts, book a 15-minute discovery call with a Jambo expert.